Personal Projects

 LaTeX Setup

 This is a repo of my LaTeX setup.
-It includes .sty files for both my homework and course note templates.
+It includes .sty files for my homework, course note, presentation, and paper templates.
 The templates feature a wide range of custom environments made using tcolorbox and thmtools, along with environments which takes in optional parameters implemented with xparse.
-Furthermore, the templates contains a table of content command that allows users to easily navigate between different sections.

-The repo also contains a plethora of macros for maths and computer science, making TeXing faster and more efficient.
+Alongside my templates, the repo also contains macros I wrote for my courses which makes TeXing faster and more efficient.

 LaTeX